MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/why-use-microsoft-edge-devtools.md

 ---
-title: Why choose Microsoft Edge DevTools?
+title: Why use Microsoft Edge DevTools?
-description: Reasons to choose Microsoft Edge DevTools, including ease of use, customization, and unique tools.
+description: Reasons to use Microsoft Edge DevTools, including ease of use, customization, and unique tools.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual